 Note: With regard to the Phase 1 Part A screening - a full list of relevant substances is provided in the Environment Agency guidance "How to carry out a risk assessment if you're applying for a bespoke permit that includes discharging hazardous pollutants to surface water" under the section entitled "Screening test: priority hazardous pollutants".
-The Operator must review the list and carry out the screening for any substances, in addition to those specified in the notice, that may be present in the installations discharges to surface water.
-With regard to the Phase 1 Part B screening for priority hazardous pollutants, the section entitled "Screening test: priority hazardous pollutants" provides a full list of relevant priority hazardous substances and their associated annual significant loads.
+The Operator must review the list and carry out the screening for any substances, in addition to those specified above, that may be present in the installations discharges to surface water.
+With regard to the Phase 1 Part B screening for priority hazardous pollutants, the section entitled "Screening test: priority hazardous pollutants" provides a full list of relevant priority hazardous substances and their associated annual significant loads".

-We have set Improvement Condition 1 to ensure that the installation meets the Water Framework Directive requirements going forward for the screening of Priority Hazardous Substances.
-The operators response to Improvement Condition 1 is required to be submitted by 30th September 2016.
+We have set Improvement Condition 7 to ensure that the installation meets Water Framework Directive requirements going forward for screening dangerous substances.

+The Operator's response to Improvement condition 7 is required to be submitted by 30th September 2016.

-2. The Operator shall submit the written protocol referenced in condition 3.1.3 for the monitoring of soil and groundwater for approval by Natural Resources Wales.
+"The Operator shall submit the written protocol referenced in condition 3.1.3 for the monitoring of soil and groundwater for approval by Natural Resources Wales.
 The protocol shall demonstrate how the Operator will meet the requirements of Articles 14(1) (b), 14(1) (e) and 16(2) of the IED.
-The procedure shall be implemented in accordance with the written approval from Natural Resources Wales.
+The procedure shall be implemented in accordance with the written approval from Natural Resources Wales".

-Improvement Condition 2 has been set with the purpose of defining the procedure by which monitoring of groundwater and soil required by new permit condition 3.1.5 will be conducted.
-(Permit condition 3.1.5 has been added to deliver the requirements of the Industrial Emissions Directive).
-The written protocol developed by the Operator will be used to deliver compliance with permit condition 3.1.5 in terms of the monitoring regime to demonstrate continued protection of the soil and groundwater.
-The operators response to Improvement Condition 2 is required to be submitted by 30th September 2016.
+Improvement Condition 6 has been set with the purpose of defining the procedure by which monitoring of groundwater and soil required by new permit condition 3.1.5 will be conducted.
+(Permit condition 3.1.3 has been added to deliver the requirements of the Industrial Emissions Directive).
+The written protocol developed by the Operator will be used to deliver compliance with permit condition 3.1.3 in terms of the monitoring regime to demonstrate continued protection of the soil and groundwater.

+The Operator's response to Improvement Condition 6 is required to be submitted by 30th September 2016.

-3. The Operator shall submit a report on the baseline conditions of soil and groundwater at the installation.
+"The Operator shall submit a report on the baseline conditions of soil and groundwater at the installation.
 The report shall contain the information necessary to determine the state of soil and groundwater contamination so as to make a quantified comparison with the state upon definitive cessation of activities provided for in Article 22(3) of the IED.
-The report shall contain information, supplementary to that already provided in the application Site Condition Report, needed to meet the information requirements of Article 22(2) of the IED.
+The report shall contain information, supplementary to that already provided in the application Site Condition Report, needed to meet the information requirements of Article 22(2) of the IED".

 This improvement condition requires information supplementary to that already provided in the application site report, which is needed to meet the information requirements of Article 22(2) of IED.
 Specifically, any relevant hazardous substances which are used, produced or released by the installation need to be identified and additional baseline monitoring undertaken if relevant hazardous substances are associated with the installation.

-The operators response to Improvement Condition 3 is required to be submitted by 31st March 2017
+The Operator's response to Improvement Condition 9 is required to be submitted by 30th September 2016.